openfaas/docs/docs/reference/triggers.md

 ### NATS Pub/sub

-OpenFaaS has a built-in queue system with NATS Streaming, however you can also invoke functions using the pub/sub mechanism of [NATS](https://nats.io) Core.
+OpenFaaS Pro has a built-in queue and integration with NATS JetStream, however you can also invoke functions using the pub/sub mechanism of [NATS](https://nats.io) Core.

 View the [nats-connector](https://github.com/openfaas/nats-connector)